JerryFleming/PyDoc/library/functions.rst

 .. function:: enumerate(iterable, start=0)

-   Return an enumerate object. *iterable* must be a sequence, an :term:`iterator`, or some other object which supports iteration.
+   Return an enumerate object. *iterable* must be a sequence, an :term:`迭代器`, or some other object which supports iteration.
    The :meth:`~iterator.__next__` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (from *start* which defaults to 0) and the values obtained from iterating over *iterable*.